brycefrank/spsys/README.md

 ### Variance Assessment

-(TODO - make this a page instead of part of the README)

 `spsys` allows for the assessment the behavior of variance estimators via simulation.
 This is done by treating an existing `SysFrame` as a population, and sampling repeatedly from it.
 Consider the following example where we treat `hex_frame` as a population

 ```{r}